Cutaneous T cell lymphoma

 Mycosis fungoides is a slow growing (low grade) type of CTCL.
 It often starts as an irregularly shaped area of dry or scaly skin.
 It can appear as a single patch or in several areas of the body.
 These abnormal areas may form scaly raised patches, called plaques.
 Rarely, the disease becomes more advanced and the skin appears red, swollen and sore all over.
 This is called erythrodermic mycosis fungoides.
 In a few cases the cancerous cells can spread to the lymph nodes or other organs such as the liver.

-Sezary syndrome is closely related to mycosis fungoides but most or all of the skin is covered in a red itchy rash and there are cancerous T cells (also called Sezary cells) in the blood.
+Sezary syndrome is closely related to mycosis fungoides but most or all of the skin is covered in a red itchy rash.
+There are also cancerous T cells (also called Sezary cells) in the blood.
 It is a faster growing (high grade) type of CTCL.

 Treatment for CTCL